 It includes all the expenses combined, resulting from lawsuits from customers, as well as the cost of any other legal actions taken against the affected company.

-How data breach insurance helps?
+How does data breach insurance help?

-Data breach coverage under professional indemnity insurance, provide businesses with expert advice that ensures:
+So, data breach coverage under professional indemnity insurance, provide businesses with expert advice that ensures:

 - The company complies with all the regulatory requirements

 - The business is suitably guided on preventing a data breach